johnny-godoy/johnny-godoy/README.md

 Hello!
 My name is Johnny Godoy, and I'm finishing my degrees in both Mathematical Engineering and an M.Sc. in Data Science at [University of Chile](https://www.uchile.cl/).

-I'm currently in Grenoble, doing a research internship at [Inria](https://www.inria.fr/fr).
+I'm currently in Grenoble, France; doing a research internship at [Inria](https://www.inria.fr/fr).

 <p align="center">
     <a href="https://www.linkedin.com/in/johnny-godoy-4ba146200">